Ubiquitous Internet of Things Devices Will Mean More Work in the PCB Design Industry

-The Internet of Things (IoT) is giving birth to a world where everything will have a computer inside of it.
-In a world full of PCBs, the PCB designer will be queen, a very busy queen.
-The modern PCB design engineer will have to design a world full of PCBs, standardize and diversify designs, and employ new design techniques to cut manufacturing costs.
+The ubiquitous Internet of Things (IoT) is giving birth to a world where everything will have a computer inside of it.
+In a world full of PCBs, the PCB will be queen, a very busy queen.
+The modern PCB design engineer will have to design a world full of PCBs, ubiquitously meaning standardize and diversify designs, and employ new design techniques to cut manufacturing costs.

-I hope you enjoy your job, we’re going to need you to do it for awhile.
+I hope you enjoy your job, we’re going to need you to do it for a while.
 A 2016 report estimates there will be 34 billion connected devices by 2020, compared to 10 million in 2015.
 That means in the next 3 years, tens of billions of devices will be manufactured, each with a PCB.
-For this to become a reality, we expect there to be a massive increase in demand for PCB designers.
+For this to become an ubiquitously meaning standardized and diversified designs reality, we expect there to be a massive increase in demand for PCB designers.
 Adding in the time that will be invested into increasing design complexity into the equation, you might have to clock some overtime.

 Not only will all these devices need PCBs, but these boards will need to be standardized.
 Standardizing IoT PCBs will reduce workload, ensure quality, and retain sanity.
 You will also have to be ready to diversify your designs to catch all those IoT devices with strict requirements.